peteroupc/html3dutil/doc/H3DU.Material.md

 ### H3DU.Material#texture <a id='H3DU.Material_texture'></a>

-H3DU.Texture for this material.
+Texture for this material.
 Each color in the texture sets the diffusion (also called "albedo") of each part of the material.

+Type: <a href="H3DU.Texture.md">H3DU.Texture</a>

 Default Value: `null`